PG25Eduardo/PG25Eduardo/README.md

 <h1 align="center">Greetings fellow traveler, my name is Eduardo Cabello</h1>
 <h3 align="center">I'm a professional and passionate Software engineer and game developer from Venezuela/Colombia.
-Currently based in Vancouver B.C.
+Currently based in Bogotá, Colombia.
 I've always been interested in games since I was very young, playing many types growing up and the more I did, the more I appreaciate all the different aspects and parts that compose a game like music, programming, art, etc. This made me decide to start my journey as a game developer and help create many different experiences in games.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">